 Digital Tutorial Advisory Group (DTAG) supports the development, scalability, and organization of digital tutorials at Yale Library.
 DTAG also trains and supports library staff on the creation of new tutorials, including pedagogy, scripting, recording, editing, and maintenance.

-Library staff can make their own video tutorials for course-integrated instruction.
+Library staff can also make their own video tutorials for course-integrated instruction.
 DTAG is not a working group, but we encourage subject matter experts (SMEs) and committees on video creation.

 Editing Time & Office Hours